 At sea in coastal waters, watches were maintained on the bridge with the second, third and fourth mates; once ‘deep sea’, cadets became labourers Under the supervision of the bosun they chipped rust, washed and painted bulkheads, cleaned bilges and polished brass!
 Cadets also maintained the lifeboats – painting interiors, greasing rigging, oiling davits and replenishing stores, fresh water and emergency flares.
 With the ship’s carpenter they swept empty holds and laid dunnage in preparation for cargo, and steered the ship and kept lookout, as well as cleaning their own cabins and washing and ironing their own clothes.

 His first ship was the 12,790-ton Brisbane Star built by Cammell Lairds in 1936; a veteran of Malta convoys, having taken part in Operation Pedestal.
-Despite having her bows blown off in a torpedo attack which reduced her speed to3 knots, she was one of only 5 merchant vessels to arrive in Malta out of 14.
+Despite having her bows blown off in a torpedo attack which reduced her speed to 3 knots, she was one of only 5 merchant vessels to arrive in Malta out of 14 during the Second World War.

 In January 1956 David sailed from London to Hamburg and back to London, where they discharged the previous voyage’s cargo in Avonmouth and then sailed for Australia with a refuelling stop in Tenerife.
 In Melbourne he met an old friend from the Conway and after a couple of beers went ice-skating.
 He swiftly learnt that one should not chase blondes around an ice rink unless one can skate properly.
 A broken kneecap resulted in hospitalisation in Melbourne and the Brisbane Star sailed home without her most junior cadet!